wolfcms/wolfcms/wolf/plugins/skeleton/readme.txt

 * To use the settings and documentation pages, you will first need to enable the plugin!

+* After enabling the plugin, be sure to view the page edit screen's changes by editing a page.

 * In index.php, change the value of require_wolf_version into a non-existant Wolf version and look at the plugins list (in the administration section) again.